Thank you for subscribing

-This January, you will hear celebrations of Lunar New Year, Chinese New Year, and the Year of the Rabbit.
+This January, you will hear celebrations of Lunar New Year, Chinese New Year, and the Year of the Snake.
 But what does it all mean?
 Here's everything you need to know, and how to celebrate.

-While many of us celebrated the New Year on December 31st, for many members of our multicultural community, Lunar New Year is the time to celebrate what the next 12 months will have in store.
+While many of us celebrated the New Year on 31 December, for many members of our multicultural community, Lunar New Year is the time to celebrate what the next 12 months will have in store.

 Why do people celebrate Chinese and Lunar New Year?